Site Director Message

 Lead Resident: Dr. Taishya Wolford & Dr. Samantha Keeling

 Our community knows the value of family practice.
 Kamloops has a tradition of strong care and leadership from our family doctors.
 Our specialist colleagues and allied health professionals support us immeasurably in the work we do.
 With this rich background, we have created a curriculum committed to excellence in teaching and care for our patients and community.

 |R2||Internal Medicine||Electives||Family||Emergency||Psychiatry||FP||Elective or Rural||FP||Family||Elective or Rural||Family|

 Is there anything to do outside of work?

-In a word, yes!
-If you like winter activities, Sun Peaks is 40 minutes away.
+Definitely!
+Kamloops is prime mountain biking, hiking and fishing destination.
+If you like winter activities, Sun Peaks is 40 minutes away for great skiing.
 If music is your thing, there are free daily concerts in the park throughout July and August and several free concerts year-round at Sun Peaks.
-The city and surrounding area are full of beautiful hikes.
-There are also two golf courses close by in case you manage to get off work early.
-Kamloops is known as “Canada’s Tournament Capital” and we live up to it by using our large (and new!) recreation facility—and there’s a discount for hospital employees.
-There is also Thompson Rivers University which attracts a young and diverse population to the city.
-If you’re a foodie then Kamloops has some of great restaurants with many different cuisines.
-Of course we are also the gateway to the Okanagan, so who could forget the beautiful lakes, rivers and vineyards?
-Even if you somehow manage to get bored on a weekend, Kelowna is a short 2 hour drive away, Vancouver is 3.5 hours away, and Calgary is only 6 hours to the east!
+There are also many golf courses close by in case you manage to get off work early.
+Kamloops is known as “Canada’s Tournament Capital” and we live up to it by using our large (and new!) recreation facility.
+Kamloops is home to Thompson Rivers University which attracts a young and diverse population to the city.
+If you’re a foodie then Kamloops has some great restaurants with many different cuisines.
+We also have quite the collection of local breweries, wineries, and a cidery.
+Of course, we are also the gateway to the Okanagan, so who could forget the beautiful lakes, rivers and vineyards?
+Even if you somehow manage to get bored on a weekend, Kelowna is a short 2-hour drive away, Vancouver is 3.5 hours away, and Calgary is only 6 hours to the east!